henningzakrisson/cyc-gbm/README.md

 pip install cyc-gbm
 ```
 Alternatively, you can install the package from source.
-This will also a pipeline for reproducing the results in the paper.
+This will also include a pipeline for reproducing the results in the paper.
 Follow these steps:

 1. Clone this repository to your local machine:
     ```bash